-The Butterfly Magnolia tree, also known as the Magnolia Butterflies tree, is a stunning addition to any garden or landscape, offering a beautiful display of color, fragrance, and elegance.
+The Butterfly Magnolia tree, also referred to as the Magnolia Butterflies tree, is a lovely choice for enhancing any garden or landscape with its vibrant colors, delightful scent, and graceful appearance.

 With its bright canary yellow flowers and captivating green leaves, it truly captures the essence of a butterfly in bloom.